-The services of the Pharmacy Shared Resource are essential for protocol development, protocol initiation and patient treatment in cancer clinical trials throughout the Mayo Clinic Cancer Center.
+The services of the Pharmacy Shared Resource are essential for protocol development, protocol initiation and patient treatment in cancer clinical trials throughout Mayo Clinic Comprehensive Cancer Center.
 The Pharmacy Shared Resource supports about 400 active cancer clinical trials.

 - Procures, stores and is accountable for commercial and investigational chemotherapy agents

 - Provides safe handling and sterile admixture of cytotoxic agents, growth factors, immunomodulatory agents, antiemetics and supportive care medications for intravenous, intramuscular, subcutaneous and intrathecal administration

 - Labels and dispenses medications for administration in treatment suites, in the Clinical Research and Trials Unit and in the homes of patients

 - Provides ambulatory intravenous pumps and medications for home infusion therapy

 - Assists with protocol development and review, particularly budget, treatment, drug and adverse reaction sections

 - Supports and oversees the web-based investigational software and clinical document management computerized physician order entry system